-Estate planning is more than just a will
+Estate and Incapacity Planning is More than just a Will

 - How and by whom your assets will be managed for your benefit during your lifetime if you ever become unable to manage them yourself.

 - Whether a Living Trust is advisable for you.

 - The best way to handle your homestead property.

 - When and under what circumstances it makes sense to distribute your assets during your lifetime.

 - How and to whom your assets will be distributed after your death.

 - How and by whom your personal care will be managed and how health care decisions will be made during your lifetime if you become unable to care for yourself.